 These pen nibs do come with some manufacturer’s grease though.
 I would suggest sticking them in a potato first and leaving them there for a few minutes to remove the grease.
 After that, wipe them clean.
 They will work wonderfully.

-I would say these are some of the best calligraphy dip pen nibs because of how well they hold ink.
+I would say these are some of the top-rated calligraphy dip pen nibs because of how well they hold ink.
 They hold a large ink volume unlike others I have tried.
 I didn’t have to keep on dipping because these nibs worked fine.
 They dispensed uniform levels of ink, so I didn’t have issues with the ink fading while completing a sentence.
 I also like that the ink came off easily when I wiped one nib with tissue paper.
 I have tried using different kinds of ink and so far, all of them worked with this nib.

 The nibs are more on the stiff side.
 As a beginner, I still think these nibs are easy to use.
 It does need to take some time to get used to them, so make sure you manage your expectations.
 Once you get the hang of these, you will find them the best nibs for calligraphy.
 They write smoothly.
 I can also see this set being very useful for artists.
 It can be a good drawing or sketching nib set as well.